 ^{}Some courses may have prerequisites.
 See individual course descriptions.
 Alternative course work must be approved by faculty advisor.
-A total of 20 semester hours in primary discipline required.
-At least sixteen hours must be at the 300/400 level.

 A student may choose Education as the primary concentration, but this course of study will not permit the student to be certified by the Commonwealth of Virginia to teach in the public schools.
 Students seeking teacher certification should confer with a member of the Education Department when considering the SOSCI major.